Mergers & Acquisitions

 - Advising you throughout the discussions and negotiations; and finally

-- Provide a roadmap to post-merger integration.
+- A roadmap to post-merger integration.